RaghavaDhanya/RaghavaDhanya.github.io/content/posts/A-tale-of-suicidal-container.md

 ---
 One fine day, I sat down to optimize the size of a Docker image.
 Like many times before, I opted for [distroless](https://github.com/GoogleContainerTools/distroless) images as my base, a choice I had made countless times before without a hitch.

 Distroless images, for the uninitiated, are peak minimalism, containing only the essential libraries and binaries required to run the application.
-Not only do they trim the fat off the image size, but they also mitigate the risk of [CVEs](https://www.cve.org/About/Overview) lurking within
+Not only do they trim the fat off the image size, but they also mitigate the risk of [CVEs](https://www.cve.org/About/Overview) lurking within.

 Little did I know, what appeared to be a simple task soon spiraled into hours of troubleshooting and head-scratching.